 Choosing the Right Hoist

-Most common problems with hoists arise when used beyond their intended duty cycle rating.
-Before using a hoist, consider the task, and match the duty cycle rating accordingly.
+Electric hoists have a duty cycle rating ranging from H1 (light duty) to H5 (heavy duty).
+Many common problems with hoists arise when used beyond their intended duty cycle rating.
+Before using a hoist, consider the task and match the duty cycle rating accordingly.
 If your hoist is undersized, it can cause premature damage.
-Also, another important factor to consider is the environment in which the hoist will be used because duty cycle ratings work within certain temperature ranges.

-One major distinguishing factor between a winch and a hoist is the breaking system.
+One major distinguishing factor between a winch and a hoist is the braking system.
 The majority of off-road winches are made with dynamic brakes in which the gear system is designed to automatically hold the load.
-Dynamic brakes use the gears in the winch for resistance making it unstable for suspended loads.
-For this reason, if you were to try to use a winch as a hoist, the load could slip or the gears could strip resulting in a very hazardous situation.
+Dynamic brakes use the gears in the winch for resistance, making it unstable for suspended loads.
+For this reason, if you were to try to use a winch as a hoist, the load could slip or the gears could strip, leading to a very hazardous situation.

-Hoists use mechanical braking systems that feature a physical brake which locks the suspended material so there is no line to bleed.
-Hoists also do not have a free spool mechanism.
-This makes hoists the safer option for lifting materials, since there is a reduced risk of the load slipping off.
+Hoists use mechanical braking systems featuring a physical brake that locks the suspended material so there's no line to bleed.
+Hoists also don't have a free spool mechanism.
+This makes hoists the safer option for lifting materials, since there's a reduced risk of the load slipping off.
 Hoists are also equipped with a load-limiting switch to prevent it from trying to lift more than its designed capacity.

 Hoist and Winch Maintenance Tips

-Due to the potential risk for injury, hoists and winches must be properly maintained.
-It’s important to follow your manufacturer’s maintenance instructions in addition to these general guidelines for safe operation.
+Because of the potential for injury, hoists and winches must be properly maintained.
+It’s important to follow the manufacturer’s maintenance instructions in addition to these general guidelines for safe operation: